 Fixed Asset Tracking:

 Some organizations have a large number of assets, movable assets in focus need to be tracked in order to keep them safe and productive.

-It helps to manage data and asset information up to date by keeping track of asset location, usage, assigned person, maintenance, insurance, etc. And assists the associated managers in maintaining, the asset’s safety, productivity, and efficiency.
+It helps to manage data and asset information up to date by tracking assets location, usage, assigned person, maintenance, insurance, etc. And assists the associated managers in maintaining, the asset's safety, productivity, and efficiency.